ericspod/EidolonLibs/README.md

  2. Follow the instructions for Windows starting from step 4 assuming everything is installed

- 3. Move the compiled shared objects into the **ubuntu12/lib** directory.
-The libCg.so file is copied from the system so installing the Cg package isn't strictly necessary
+ 3. Move the compiled shared objects into the **linux/lib** directory.
+The **libCg.so** file is copied from the system so installing the Cg package isn't strictly necessary

-### ubuntu14

-This is the directory for Ubuntu 14.04 libraries, although 14.10 should also work.
-Eidolon links with the system version of Ogre so there's not much in this directory.
-The plugin shared objects are included for consistency but these are the same as those that are installed on the system.
-To install the correct development libraries, run the following:

-    sudo apt-get install libogre-1.9-dev